trkl/PixelBrain/README.md

 have stored in resources/font.
 You can create your own HUDManagers, or just copy the existing ones in the Engine from the included games.
 If you chose a preexisting HUDManager, then you can customise its fontFamily, font, and position by assigning its properties.

 ## Character
 First you create a gamecompontents folder in the same directory as your game.
-Then you

 ## Adding Sounds
 You add sounds by inserting sounds into the resources/sounds.